kezgitareja/Variant-calling-using-GATK4/episodes/introduction.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain how to use markdown with The Carpentries Workbench
+- Take raw DNA sequencing reads and perform variant calling to produce a variant list using GATK4.
-- Demonstrate how to include pieces of code, figures, and nested challenge blocks
+- Perform basic exploration of variants.

 ::::::::::::::::::::::::::::::::::::::::::::::::